 This prompted the new definition, phytocannabinoids, to be coined, with the word phyto deriving from the Greek word for “plants” python.

 By adding this prefix, the term phytocannabinoids refers to all plant-derived compounds (not just those found in cannabis and hemp), capable of interacting with our cannabinoid receptors, and/or that share a chemical similarity with cannabinoids.

 How many phytocannabinoids have been discovered?

-So far, at least 144 cannabinoid compounds have been discovered within cannabis and hemp, but other types of phytocannabinoids have also been found in;
+So far, at least 144 cannabinoid compounds have been discovered within cannabis and hemp, but other types of phytocannabinoids have also been found in other plant sources, including;

 - Echinacea purpurea